 Learn how to build simple navigation bars using CSS in this beginner demo.

 This plugin makes hover dropdown menus more usable by allowing the user to move the cursor to a submenu without accidentally collapsing it.

 Want to copy and paste some CSS code rather than building your menu from scratch?
 Here are 38 basic menus that you can customize to suit your site.

 Follow along with any of these 100 tutorials that will teach you how to create beautiful CSS menus.

-If you have another useful navigation resource to share, please link to it in the comments below.
+If you have another useful navigation resource to share, let us know on Twitter.